vietlim/hello-world/README.md

 # hello-world

-this is my first github project, which uses python to output 'HELLO WORLD'
+this is my first github project, which uses python to output 'hello world'